 If a sexual assault victim does not currently wish to involve law enforcement, there is still an option to have the forensic evidence collected in a timely manner.
 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
 By providing victims with the opportunity to gather information, solidify their support system, and establish rapport with first responders, we hope to create an environment encouraging reporting, even for those victims who initially feel unable, unwilling, or unsure about doing so.
 Victims may report a sexual assault anonymously at North Oaks Medical Center and have forensic evidence collected during the exam.
-The sheriff's office with jurisdiction over the medical center maintains sexual assault forensic exam kits completed for anonymous victims.
+The Tangipahoa Parish Sheriff's Office maintains sexual assault forensic exam kits completed for anonymous victims.